You can have an accurate .22 semi-auto even if you don't want a heavy rifle or don't want to spend a tub of money on a heavy custom barrel.

-The concept of an autoloading .22 rifle which is both handy and highly accurate is very attractive.
+The concept of a .22 semi-auto rifle which is both handy and highly accurate is very attractive.
 How often have you lost the opportunity for a second shot at a squirrel or other small game because the action noise and movement of your hand spooked the animal?
 Semi-autos mask the action noise with the report of the rifle.

 If you can, as well, use subsonic ammunition — it doesn't provide the supersonic “crack” which accompanies the “whiz-bang” stuff — game targets are often unaware of that first shot.
 The shooter who remains motionless after a near-miss often gets a follow-up shot.